iVantage/grunt-svn-bump/README.md

 # grunt-contrib-bump v0.1.0

+*This is mostly a copy of [grunt-contrib-bump](https://github.com/gruntjs/grunt-contrib-bump) for svn projects.*

 > Bump the version property of a JSON file.

 ## WORK IN PROGRESS (unreleased)